amnindersingh20/Chatbot/README.md

         })
     elected_desc = elected.get("optionDescription") if isinstance(elected, dict) else None

+    # Prompt instructs using 'available options' and omit raw plan IDs in parentheses
     prompt = f"""
 You are a helpful and friendly health benefits advisor.
-Available plan options:
+Here are the available options:
 {json.dumps(options_list, indent=2)}
-Employee elected option: {json.dumps(elected, indent=2)}
+The employee selected: {elected_desc}.

 Retrieved plan data:
 {json.dumps(composite_result, indent=2)}

 Your job:
-- Summarize each plan separately, labeling sections by its optionDescription.
+- Summarize each available option as its own section, using its optionDescription.
-- Clearly indicate the elected plan and alternatives.
+- Clearly mark which option was selected and which are other available options.
-- Within each plan, separate In-Network (Individual, Family) and Out-of-Network (Individual, Family).
+- Within each section, organize In-Network (Individual, Family) and Out-of-Network (Individual, Family).
 - Include details like deductibles, coinsurance, out-of-pocket maximums, etc.
+- Do not display plan IDs in parentheses after the description.
-- Use conversational language and end with a friendly closing inviting questions.
+- Use conversational, reader-friendly language and end with a call for further questions.
 """
     try:
         response = _bedrock.invoke_model(